haunt98/til/Development/Go/strings.md

 # [strings](https://golang.org/pkg/strings/)

-Replace list of strings by using Replacer:
+Replace list of strings by using `Replacer`:

 ```go
 template := "My city is {city} and my country is {country}"